anandumurli/FrontendMentor_NFT_card/README.md

 ## My process
 After analyzing the design throughly I intially created skeleton html structure of the page.
 I wanted to make use of flex box as a preferred styling propoerty.
 Hence, went with a lot of divs which will contain each and every element of the page.
 I chose to input the image assets, in terms of icons, profile-image and card image as a background images rather than going with an img tag.
 For the current project it helped me out........ i think.

 After creating the skeleton, next step was to create a CSS file.
 In order to bring the card to the center, I went with fixing a height to the HTMl as 100vh.
 Then made everything else as relative to the height.
 This was giving body a flex and then justify-content center will essentially center any div child to the center of the whole visible screen.
-The last ```css .attribution div``` is made ```css position:absolute``` and hence was able to put it at the bottom wiithout affecting the structure.
+The last ```.attribution div``` is made ```position:absolute``` and hence was able to put it at the bottom wiithout affecting the structure.

 The overlay, for the card-img was a thing of concern.
 I just created a div with class overlay inside the .card-img div.
-This way since the ```csss .card-img``` had fixed height and width, giving dimensions to the overlay got easier.
+This way since the ```.card-img``` had fixed height and width, giving dimensions to the overlay got easier.

 ### Built with